gstamatelat/social-influence/README.md

 ## TODO

-- There needs to be a helper function or some `Graph` member method that can return if a graph is aperiodic or not
 - http://www.cs.cornell.edu/home/kleinber/swn.d/swn.html
 - Transformation "stretch" that extends edges
 - Perhaps define an `interface VertexSimilarity` with one member `double compute(Vertex v1, Vertex v2, Graph g)` as well as an `interface VertexSimilarityMatrix` replacing `Map<VertexPair, Double>`.
 See '3.2.4.
 Definitions based on vertex similarity' in 'Community detection in graphs, Santo Fortunato'